What is a Faculty Learning Community?

 Dr. McCormack is a member of both the Academy of Distinguished Teaching Scholars (ADTS) and the Team Based Learning Collaborative (TBLC).
 He is also a Professor in the Department of Pathology, Immunology & Laboratory Medicine.
 Dr. McCormack has previously served as the Associate Dean for Graduate Education and Director of the Biomedical Sciences graduate program (2001-2011), and co-director of the MD-PhD program (2007-2011).

-If you’d like to join one of our FLC’s visit the registration webpage.
-Once you’ve registered you will be added to the Faculty Learning Communities canvas course.
+If you’d like to join one of our FLC’s, visit the registration form and login with your UF Google Account.
+Once you’ve registered, you will be added to the Faculty Learning Communities canvas course.
 If you’re interested in hosting a future FLC, start planning your session with our campus collaborators form.
 Please contact Zaina Sheets if you’d like to become an FLC facilitator.

 Sponsored by the Provost Office